iLink-CyberShARE/swim-hs-public/README.md

 3. Setup your docker account at: https://www.docker.com/get-started
 4. Configure the docker-composer file with your own app settings.
 5. Run docker compose: $docker-compose up
 5a.
-Use -d option o the composer command to run on the background.
+Use -d option on the composer command to run on the background.
+6. Swagger docs available at http://localhost:6030/api-docs

 ### Option 2: Build Docker Container
 1. Download this repository into a folder on your machine.